 - In an airtight container, add the oats, almond milk, maple syrup, vanilla, and salt.
 Stir to combine, cover, and refrigerate overnight, stirring a couple of times.

-- On the second day, add about 1/4 cup of fruit, nuts, or seeds to a mason jar.
-Spoon in a 1/4 cup overnight oats and top with more fruit.
+- On the second day, add about ¼ cup of fruit, nuts, or seeds to a mason jar.
+Spoon in a ¼ cup of overnight oats and top with more fruit.
 Cover the jars with the lids and refrigerate them one more night.

 Notes

-- If you prefer rolled oats in your oatmeal, mix the rolled oats in place of the steel-cut oats.
-Jump to the second day when you fill the mason jars with fruit, nuts, seed, and the mixed oats.
+- If you prefer rolled oats in your oatmeal, mix them in place of the steel-cut oats.
+Jump to the second day when you fill the mason jars with fruit, nuts, seeds, and the mixed oats.
 Cover and refrigerate for one night.

 - The nutritional information is just for the overnight oats.